 - Only one application is allowed per student in this scholarship competition.

 - Applicants must intend to enroll in an accredited U.S. institution for the 2015-2016 academic year.

 - Applicants must complete all required information on the entry form.

 - Essays must be the applicants' original work and no more than 550 words in length.

 - Essays must be entered via cut/paste on our scholarship application form on this Web site.
 Essays will be truncated to the limit specified.

 - Essay submissions are stored and reviewed as "plain text" without additional markup.
 Please make note of this when crafting your essay.

 - By submitting the form electronically via our Web site, applicants provide their digital signature certifying that their information and essays are their own work and that they have read these rules and guidelines.
-Applicants who provide a valid email addresses will receive confirmation of their applications via email.
+Applicants who provide a valid email address will receive confirmation of their application via email.
 Please contact Director@mensafoundation.org if you are unsure of the status of your application.

 The decision of the judges is final.